 Q: How will families and individuals complete their program registration and/or renewal?

 A: Everyone will complete their yearly program registration/renewal and pay through an online registration system.
-Starting August 1, registration and renewal can be found at www.adventureiscalling.org.
+Registration and renewal links can be found on the Get Started tab, or through www.adventureiscalling.org.

 Q: What is the yearly program registration/renewal amount?

-Q: Why is the program registration/renewal amount increasing?
+Q: Why did the program registration/renewal amount increase in 2020?

 A: Northern Star Scouting wants to ensure that Scouting is sustainable now and into the future for local scouts.
 Scholarships are available for families in need.
-Our goal is to hold these amounts stable for three years and shield families from the national registration fee increases that are already planned for each of the next three years.
+Our goal is to hold these amounts stable through the program year ending in 2023 and shield families from the national registration fee increases that are already planned for each of the next few years.

 Q: What does the program registration/renewal fee pay for?